Farata/angulartypescript/appendixB/Readme.md

-This repository contains code samples from my TypeScript Essentials presentation.
+This directory contains code samples from appendix B (TypeScript Essentials) plus some extras.
 To run these code samples download Node.js from https://nodejs.org (use the latest version) and install it.
 Then clone or download this repo into any directory on your computer.
 In the command window, change into this directory and run
 ```
 npm install
 ```